 Learn concepts effectively with short, concise, and easy-to-follow video lectures presented by Professor Meyer.
 Benefit from integrated quiz questions, 3D anatomy models, multi-lingual captions, and downloadable slides.
 These lectures and many others on all topics in a Medical/Dental School curriculum are presented by "Lecturio.com".

 I am a Professor and Senior Honorary Research Fellow in the School of Human Sciences, at the University of Western Australia (UWA).
 I have been teaching anatomy (including neuroanatomy) and histology for over 40 years.
 During that time I have received a number of teaching awards including a UWA Excellence in Innovation in Teaching Award, an International Excellence in Innovation in Teaching, Learning and Technology Award and was a 1999 Australian University Teaching Award Winner.
 In 2006, I received a UWA Teaching Fellowship and was awarded a prestigious ALTC (Australian Learning and Teaching Council) Fellowship in 2009.
-I am a Fellow of the Royal Society of Biology (FRSB) and the immediate Past-Coordinator for Histology on the Federative International Program for Anatomical Terminologies (FIPAT) of the International Federation of Associations of Anatomists (IFAA).Email
+I am a Fellow of the Royal Society of Biology (FRSB) and member of the International Federation of National Teaching Fellows (IFNTF).
+I am the immediate Past-Coordinator for Histology on the Federative International Program for Anatomical Terminologies (FIPAT) of the International Federation of Associations of Anatomists (IFAA).Email

 "Meyer's Histology is definitely one of the top resources available to students in the health sciences."